pdf-raku/PDF-Class-raku/README.md

 }
 ```

-Note: at this stage, only the `JPEG` image format is supported.
+Note: at this stage, only the `JPEG` and 'GIF' image formats are supported.

 For a full description of `.set-graphics` options, please see PDF::Doc::Type::ExtGState.